transloadit/uppy.io/docs/guides/building-plugins.md

 		};

 		// we use those internally in `this.compress`, so they
-		// should not be overriden
+		// should not be overridden
 		delete this.opts.success;
 		delete this.opts.error;